Amber Portwood’s Boyfriend Andrew Glennon Slams ‘Marriage Boot Camp’ As ‘Unprofessional’

 “It was dangerous,” he shared.
 “They could have been sued multiple times.
 That aside, WEtv is still good.
 I still like WEtv.”

-As fans of Teen Mom OG may recall, Portwood joined the cast of Marriage Boot Camp: Reality Stars with her ex-fiance, Matt Baier, in 2019 in an effort to sort through their relationship issues.
-However, the former couple was unable to do so and while filming the show, Portwood established a new relationship with Glennon.
+As fans of Teen Mom OG may recall, Portwood joined the cast of Marriage Boot Camp: Reality Stars with her ex-fiance, Matt Baier, in 2019.
+Their appearance on the show was part of an effort to sort through their relationship issues.
+However, the former couple was unable to do so — and while filming the show, Portwood established a new relationship with Glennon.

-While it wasn’t clear when exactly Portwood and Glennon began dating one another, they went public in August 2017 and discovered they were expecting their first child together, son James, just weeks later during a trip to Hawaii that was filmed for Teen Mom OG.
+While it wasn’t clear when exactly Portwood and Glennon began dating one another, they went public with their romance in August of 2017.
+They later discovered they were expecting their first child together, son James, just weeks later — during a trip to Hawaii, one that was filmed for Teen Mom OG.

-During an interview with Us Weekly magazine last summer, Portwood opened up about her new life as a mom to her son, James, and explained how things were different from the first few months with her first child, daughter Leah.
+During an interview with Us Weekly last summer, Portwood opened up about her new life as a mom to her son, James.
+She explained how things were different this time around, as compared to the first few months with her first child, daughter Leah.

-“Before, I wasn’t mature nor was the relationship right,” Portwood said, citing her past romance with Gary Shirley, who is now married to wife Kristina Anderson.
+“Before, I wasn’t mature nor was the relationship right,” Portwood said, citing her past romance with Gary Shirley, who is now married to Kristina Anderson.

-According to Portwood, she’s been doing what she can to avoid falling back into her old patterns of becoming depressed and is determined to take care of herself, just as she cares for her child.
+According to Portwood, she’s been doing what she can to avoid falling back into her old patterns of becoming depressed, and is determined to take care of herself — just as she cares for her child.

 Portwood also gushed over Glennon’s parenting abilities.